I remember so clearly putting together our first packing list for Central America and Mexico.

 Bug Spray — Opt for the strong stuff.
 Seriously.

-Sea Bands & Non-Drowsy Dramamine — If you battle motion sickness like I do, be sure to come to Mexico and Central America fully prepared: winding bus rides through mountain ranges, hours spent bouncing along gravel roads, ferries across choppy lakes and seas… the region is rife with opportunities to get motion sick, and I was constantly grateful to have Sea Bands & medication with me.
+Sea Bands & Non-Drowsy Dramamine — If you battle motion sickness like I do, be sure to come to Mexico and Central America fully prepared: winding bus rides through mountain ranges, hours spent bouncing along gravel roads, ferries across choppy lakes and seas… the region is rife with opportunities to get motion sick, and I was constantly grateful to have both Sea-Bands and medication with me.

 Portable USB Charger — For long bus rides when one round of charge on your phone simply isn’t enough.